Key Takeaways

 This should mark all the duplicate URLs in your list and give you an overview of websites that more than one of your competitors are getting links from.
 Chances are that these are company or profile directories and very easy to get.

-✅ 10.5 Get the outreach opportunities from you competitors
+✅ 10.5 Get the outreach opportunities from your competitors

-After you added all the low hanging fruit from your competitors’ link data feel free to remove the duplicates (you can also make a copy of the file before you do so you keep all the data).
+After you have added all the low-hanging fruit from your competitors’ link data, feel free to remove the duplicates (you can also make a copy of the file before you do so you keep all the data).

-Check each link and try to find out how you could get the link from the same site.
+Check each link and try to find out how you could get a link from the same site.

 Add all these opportunities to your list for future outreach.